-I hereby acknowledge that I am familiar with the nature and risk of concussion and traumatic brain injury while participating in interscholastic athletics, including the risks associated with continuing to compete after a concussion or traumatic brain injury.
-Student's Signature Date/

-I hereby acknowledge that I am familiar with the nature and risk of concussion and traumatic bi rain injury whil le participating in interscholastic athletics, including the risks associated with continuing to compe ete after a con cussi on or traumatic brain injury.
-Parent's/Guardian's Signature Date 1 1
+I hereby acknowledge that I am familiar with the nature and risk of concussion and traumatic participating in interscholastic athletics, including the risks associated with continuing to com traumatic brain injury. on or Student's Signature Date / / I hereby acknowledge that I am familiar with the nature and risk of concussion and traumatic participating in interscholastic athletics, including the risks associated with continuing to com traumatic brain injury. on or Parent's/Guardian's Signature Date / /

-Diocese of Greensburg Code of Conduct for Players
+Code of Conduct for Players